Abdooorl/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-pwd is used to print the current working directory in 0x00-shell basics
+script that prints the absolute pathname of the current working directory